cuauty/demo-2022/docs/core/en/contribution.md

 ## Submitting a Bug

-If you have found a non-security-related bug in Open-ACE, please search the Issues first to check if the bug has already been reported.
+If you have found a non-security-related bug in OpenASCE, please search the Issues first to check if the bug has already been reported.
 If not, create a new Issue to describe the bug.

 ## Submitting a Security Issue

-If you have discovered a security issue in Open-ACE, please do not disclose it publicly.
+If you have discovered a security issue in OpenASCE, please do not disclose it publicly.
 Instead, contact the owner via email and provide a detailed description of the security issue.

 ## Resolving Existing Issues